 You must also provide evidence of vaccination against meningococcal and polio when traveling to Saudi Arabia for the Hajj or Umrah.

-Yellow fever is the only immunization that the World Health Organization (WHO) require for travelers.
+Yellow fever is the only immunization that the World Health Organization (WHO) requires for travelers.
 Yellow fever is typically transmitted through mosquito bites in warmer climates.

 All vaccinations must be recorded and presented on an official International Certificate of Vaccination, also known as the “yellow card.”
 The certificate is valid 10 days after the primary vaccination and lasts 10 years.